shreyashag/crypto-flink-pipeline/README.md

 - Add support for more cryptocurrencies.
 - Extend the application to write data to a database or a real-time dashboard.

----

-This project is designed to demonstrate proficiency in building streaming data applications with Apache Flink.